 Other basic errors include the assertion that Winston’s father never visited him at school, that Churchill’s war memoirs comprised four volumes, that the Munich Agreement was in 1939, that Egypt was a former British colony (508).
 Among the trivial are mis-titling a Churchill article and identifying “Toby” the green parakeet as Churchill’s “white canary.”

 Churchill’s description of Munich as a “choice between War and Shame” was not said in Parliament; “MBE” does not stand for Member of the British Empire.
-There were no persons called Lord and Lady Churchill, Lady Nancy Astor or “Sonny” Marlborough.
-Both Winston’s and his daughter’s nannies are misnamed: Elizabeth Everest (not “Everett”) and Marriott Whyte (not “Madeleine White).”
+Lord and Lady Churchill, Lady Nancy Astor or “Sonny” Marlborough never existed.
+Tw0 nannies are misnamed: Elizabeth Everest (not “Everett”) and Marriott Whyte (not “Madeleine White).”

 Fathers and sons